AnthonyTC89/blogsite/README.md

   2. `npm react`: Start only the react app without the back-end.
   3. `npm build`: Create the main files of the front-end.
   4. `npm test`: Check the test files of the react app.
-  5. `npm dev`: Similar of "npm start" running with nodemon.
+  5. `npm server`: Similar of "npm start" running with nodemon.

 ## Future Features